Italian Pistachio Cookies

 The egg white acts as the binder for these cookies and gives the interior a substantial, but soft, chew.
 These Italian pistachio cookies are nutty with a lovely lemon citrus finish.
 They’re not overly sweet, either, despite having two types of sugar AND honey.

 You can see that the coloring of these cookies is blonde with hints of green when I used the California pistachios.
-The crackly powdered sugar finish is reminiscent of crinkle cookies, but they don’t spread or puff because there’s no butter or leaveners in the dough.
+The crackly powdered sugar finish is reminiscent of crinkle cookies, but they don’t spread or puff because there’s no butter or leavening in the dough.

 We shared this batch of pistachio cookies with friends and were immediately inundated with requests for the recipe.